How to repair a steering wheel, leather or vinyl in an auto interior?

 Will restored his Volkswagen Bug with our Marine White, Red Chili and a beautiful serape.

-Rub ‘n Restore® Colors double as a conditioning sunscreen that are great for exterior vinyl, plastic, and rubber—everything from convertible tops and tonneau covers to sun-rotted bedliners, bumpers, and trim.
+Rub ‘n Restore® Colors are water-based acrylics and double as a conditioning sunscreen.
+They’re great not only for leather car seats, but also exterior vinyl, plastic, and rubber—everything from convertible tops and tonneau covers to bedliners, bumpers, and trim.
+Do consider a heavier urethane or aerosol coating to change the color of an auto interior.

-12 comments
+14 comments

 1. So,… My steering wheel doesn’t need repair just a recoating of a portion of the steering wheel I think got too much hand sanitizer in or something and the leather to coat feels home or something.
 Would I be able to just passing a later if this over it?